International Business & Economics

 Prague University of Economics and Business

-Situated within walking distance from the ISA Prague office in Prague 3, the Prague University of Economics and Business (PUEB) is the Czech Republic's leading university in the field of management and economics.
-You will take classes held in the newest addition to the UEP campus featuring smart classrooms, cafeterias, conference rooms, and amphitheaters.
+Prague University of Economics and Business (PUEB) is the Czech Republic's leading university in the field of management and economics and holds accreditation from AASCB (Association to Advance Collegiate Schools of Business).
+Classes are held within walking distance from the ISA Prague office in Prague 3 at PUEB's newest campus which features smart classrooms, cafeterias, conference rooms, and amphitheaters.
 Enjoy classes alongside fellow ISA and other visiting international students, instructed by PUEB professors.

 • Term